joeyespo/grip/README.md

 If you are using two-factor authentication you will need to [generate a personal access token](https://github.com/settings/tokens/new?scopes=) to use in place of your password.
+The username isn't required when using this.

 There's also a [work-in-progress branch][fix-render-offline] to provide **offline rendering**.
 Once this resembles GitHub more precisely, it'll